 Funds from this scholarship shall be used to assist students with high academic standing and financial need to enroll in Creighton's College of Business Administration.
-Preference will be given to graduates of Nebraska high schools and is renewable by meeting normal academic progression standards.
+Preference will be given to graduates of Nebraska high schools and is renewable by meeting normal academic progression standards and a 2.0 cumulative Q.P.A.